rcc-uchicago/genetic-data-analysis-1/README.md

 # Analysis of Genetic Data 1: Inferring Population Structure

-During this short workshop, we will apply simple numeric techniques to investigate human genetic diversity and population structure from large-scale genetic data sets.
-We will use popular software tools such as PLINK and ADMIXTURE to prepare and analyze the "raw" genetic data, and we will use R to visualize the results of our analyses.
-While anyone who is curious about the "genomics revolution" may attend, this workshop is mainly intended to develop practical computing skills for graduate students and other researchers working with genetic data-concepts such as "genotype" and "allele frequency" will not be explained.
-We will practice "live coding" throughout, so please bring your laptop!
+During this short workshop, we will apply simple numeric techniques such as principal components analysis (PCA) to investigate human genetic diversity and population structure from large-scale genetic data sets.
+We will investigate how large genetic data sets are commonly represented in computer files, and we will use popular command-line tools such as PLINK to prepare the "raw" genetic data for analysis.
+We will use R to compute principal components from the genetic data and visualize the results.
+This workshop is mainly intended to develop practical computing skills for researchers working with genetic data—concepts such as "genotype" and "allele frequency" will not be explained.
+This will be a hands-on workshop and we will do "live coding" throughout, so please bring your laptop!
+Objectives:
+Attendees will: (1) work through the steps of a basic population structure analysis in human genetics, starting with the “raw” source data, and ending with a visualization of population structure estimated from the genetic data; (2) understand how large genetic data sets are commonly represented in computer files; (3) use command-line tools (e.g., PLINK) to manipulate genetic data; (4) use R to compute principal components, and visualize the results of PCA; (5) learn through "live coding."

 ## Prerequisites

-This workshop assumes participants are already familiar with R and a UNIX-like shell environment.
-An RCC user account is recommended, but not required-temporary access to the RCC cluster will be available in class.
+This hands-on workshop assumes participants are already familiar with R and a UNIX-like shell environment.
+An RCC user account is recommended, but not required.
+Guest access to the RCC cluster will be available in class to those with no RCC account.
 All participants must bring a laptop with a Mac, Linux, or Windows operating system that they have administrative privileges on.

 ## Other information